opendatacube/datacube-core/docs/installation/indexing-data/step-guide.rst

 no further steps are required for indexing them.

 For third party datasets, see the examples detailed `here <https://github.com/opendatacube/datacube-dataset-config#documented-examples>`__.
-For common distribution formations, data can be indexed using one of the tools from `odc-apps-dc-tools <https://github.com/opendatacube/odc-tools/tree/develop/apps/dc_tools>`__.
+For common distribution formats, data can be indexed using one of the tools from `odc-apps-dc-tools <https://github.com/opendatacube/odc-tools/tree/develop/apps/dc_tools>`__.
 In other cases, the metadata may need to be mapped to an ODC-compatible format.
 You can find examples of data preparation scripts `here <https://github.com/opendatacube/datacube-dataset-config/tree/main/old-prep-scripts>`__.